-Arguably, art is just a series of forms and shapes working together to create an image.
-This can be said for a variety of practices from sculpture, to painting and video art.
-Stripping them down to their most basic form, these pieces are a culmination of the former that construct images.
-The ‘line’ is at the centre of this; the body itself is a visual series of angles and lines.
-Everything can be described in this way, such as architecture and everyday-day objects.
-The ‘line’ is simply at the heart of everything.
+Arguably, art is just a series of forms working together to create an image.
+This can be said for a variety of practices including sculpture and painting.
+Stripping them down to their most basic form, these pieces are just a culmination of shapes that build an image.
+The line is at the centre of this, even the body is a series of them.
+Everything, from architecture to the everyday object, can be described this way.
+The line is at the heart of everything.

 Niels Kiené, also known as Salventius, is a Dutch artist who creates one-line portraits using mediums including light, photography, tattoo and sculpture.
 Having found Kiené’s work whilst scrolling through Instagram, I instantly fell in love.
-The minimalism of his pieces stood out to me; he uses a simple technique to create stunning images that breathe on the page.
-The way he produces portraits without removing his tool from the canvas is something of skill, and the abstracted images formed from this way of drawing and sculpting are unique.
-Through a technique that can so easily produce mistake after mistake, Kiené constructs the beautiful.
-In a practise which in some respects idealises perfection, he proves with every piece that mistakes themselves are breath-taking, and even necessary within art.
+The minimalism of his pieces stood out to me; he uses a simple technique to create stunning images that almost move on the page.
+The skillful way he produces portraits without removing his tool from the canvas, forming abstract figures through drawing and sculpting, is unique.
+Through a technique that can so easily produce mistake after mistake, Kiené’s creations are beautiful.
+Despite working in a field which, in some respect, idolises perfection he proves with every piece that mistakes are breath-taking and even necessary in art.

 Could you say a little about yourself for those who may not be familiar with your art?